|

 as “The Flesh Eating Bacteria”.
 I spent a total of 6 weeks in the University of

-that disfigured foot.
+using that disfigured foot.

 In December of 2006, I had my right leg amputated below the knee.
 I had been a